hazybuns/hazybuns/README.md

 - 👋 Hi, I’m Buns
-- 👀 I’m interested in Computer related stuffs
+- 👀 I’m interested in Learning Computer related stuffs.
-- 🌱 I’m currently learning C++, C# and Java PL
+- 🌱 I’m currently learning C++, C# and Java PL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...